pakawatfield/pakawatfield/README.md

 ---

-## 🧠 About Me
+## 💼 About Me
-🎓 I'm about to graduate with a **Bachelor of Business Administration Program in Information System and Digital Business Innovation**.
+🎓 Graduating in **BBA: Information System & Digital Business Innovation**
-💼 Currently working as a **Teaching Assistant / Department of Information Systems** at the **Faculty of Business Administration, RMUTI**.
+🧑‍🏫 Teaching Assistant at the **Department of Information Systems, Faculty of Business Administration, RMUTI**
-- Provided academic support to 200+ student in Using ready-made programs on mobile device, Database management system, User Experience design, Digital business innovation, System Analysis and Design strengthening teamwork and critical thinking abilities.
+📘 Supported academic activities for 200+ students in the following courses:
+- 📱 **Using Ready-Made Programs on Mobile Devices**
+- 🗄️ **Database Management Systems**
+- 🎨 **User Experience Design**
+- 💡 **Digital Business Innovation**
+- 🧮 **System Analysis and Design**
+🤝 Strengthened teamwork, communication, and problem-solving skills through project-based learning.

-🎯 Planning to pursue an **M.Eng. in Telecommunication and Computer Engineering**.
+🎯 Future Goal: Pursue an **M.Eng. in Telecommunication and Computer Engineering**

-🚀 Passionate about:
+💻 Passionate about:
-- System Analysis and Design
+- 🔍 System Analysis
-- Software Engineering
+- ⚙️ Software Engineering
-- Software Testing
+- 🧪 Software Testing
-- Full Stack Development
+- 🧑‍💻 Full Stack Development
-- Web Application Development
+- 🌐 Web Application Development

 ---